-Nashville has undergone a huge transformation in the past few years.
-We’ve gone from being famous for fried chicken, BBQ, Southern comfort food, and underwhelming pancakes to now having a plethora of gluten-free, vegan, and organic options in every neighborhood is a BFD.
+Nashville has experienced a huge transformation in the past few years.
+We’ve gone from being famous for fried chicken, BBQ, Southern comfort food, and underwhelming pancakes to now having a plethora of gluten-free, vegan, and organic options in every neighborhood.

 Across the street on 12th South, Epice is a Lebanese restaurant that’s great for a date night out.
-The cozy, relaxing, and modern restaurant is small and intimate, making it so you’ll feel as if you’re sitting in a Lebanese kitchen eating family-prepared food.
-Scales of turmeric, cayenne, and other spices hang from the ceiling, so you know your food is prepared with the healthiest ingredients and ounces and ounces of flavor.
+The cozy, relaxing, and modern space is small and intimate, making it so you’ll feel as if you’re sitting in a Lebanese kitchen eating family-prepared food.
+Don't believe us?
+Just take a look at the scales of turmeric, cayenne, and other spices that hang from the ceiling.
+And if you're still not convinced, we think the incredible flavor profiles of their health-forward signature dishes may change your mind.

-Everything at The Wild Cow in East Nashville is made vegan, but anyone has the option to add dairy, and gluten-free options are clearly marked.
-The best part, though, is this place has all the best plant-based “junk” food you can imagine, but prepared in the healthiest way possible, of course.
+Everything at The Wild Cow in East Nashville is made vegan, but they're also committed to catering so everyone's tastes, which is why anyone has the option to add dairy, and gluten-free options are clearly marked.
+The best part, though, is this place has all the plant-based “junk” food you can imagine, but prepared in the healthiest way possible, of course.
 So load up on the vegan nachos or buffalo tempeh, you’ve got no reason not to.

 Just around the corner from The Wild Cow is Graze.
-This plant-based bistro and bar has vegan-style animal fries (that melty cashew cheese goes straight to your soul), cashew dip, and the best vegan brunch in town.
+This plant-based bistro and bar has vegan-style animal fries (you'll be dreaming of that melty cashew cheese days after you've left), cashew dip, and all sorts of other mouth-watering menu items you'll have to taste to believe.
 Want the yum earlier?
-Brunch includes items like a root veggie biscuit, tofu rancheros, and cauliflower sausage biscuit.
+They also offer one of the best brunches in town, which includes items like a root veggie biscuit, tofu rancheros, and cauliflower sausage biscuit.

 If you consider yourself a health-conscious eater, you’ve likely heard of True Food Kitchen.
 And Nashville is proud to welcome this famous superfood restaurant to Green Hills.
-The menu is chock full of options for every diet, including a vegan seasonal squash pizza with almond ricotta cheese, a gluten-free spaghetti squash casserole, and grass-fed steak.
-In addition to cocktails, wine, and beer, True Food offers fresh juice elixirs, too.
+The menu is chock full of options that everyone can get down with, including a vegan and vegetarian pizzas, a gluten-free tacos, and ethically-sourced chicken and steak.
+Plus, their selections change with the seasons, so there's always something new (and delicious) to try.
+In addition to cocktails, wine, and beer, they also offer fresh juice elixirs for when you need a health-filled boost.

 Nestled on 10th Ave.
-S and is a quieter place to grab a bite to eat known as BOX.
-Serving breakfast and lunch, BOX’s best menu items include their mushroom veggie burger, avocado toast, panzanella squash salad, flattop steak & romaine, and whole wheat pancakes (duh).
-But really, there are no bad choices here.
+S is BOX, a charming (and quiet) place to grab a healthy bite to eat.
+Serving breakfast and lunch, this local spot features incredibly creative menu items, including a mushroom veggie burger, avocado toast, panzanella squash salad, flattop steak & romaine, and whole wheat pancakes (duh).
+No matter what you choose, though, you can pair it with a piping hot cup of Bongo Java coffee and a sweet treat from their on-site bakery.

-If you’re looking for something more upscale that will still meet all of your dietary restrictions, our top recommendation is Henrietta Red in Germantown.
-The staff are happy to lay out all their gluten-free and vegan options — the best being the savory cauliflower steak.
+If you’re looking an upscale dining experience with a healthy twist, our top recommendation is Henrietta Red in Germantown.
+The staff are happy to lay out all their gluten-free and vegan options — the best being the savory mushroom steak.
 And the menu has loads of other healthy selections (think wood-roasted veggies and wild-caught fish).
 But we highly suggest trying the Kimchi Farro Bowl for brunch.
 Oh, and make sure you don’t skip the raw bar!